-Essentials document (The Essentials of Doctoral Education for Advanced Nursing Practice) provide structure for the curriculum content of all programs.
+The 2021 AACN Essentials document (The Essentials: Core Competencies for Professional Nursing Education), provide structure for the curriculum content of all programs.
 The faculty designed all programs to facilitate the students' abilities to creatively respond to a continuously changing health system.
 Innovative educational experiences are cooperatively planned to meet the needs of both the students and clients empowering them in the nursing-client partnership.
 The interpretation, development and implementation of ethical evidence-based research are stressed throughout the educational process.